-Once each quarter, during the term of this Memorandum, the County shall provide OCEA with a listing of all current employees in this Unit.
-Such file shall include employee name, job classification, agency/department, timekeeping location, salary range and step.
-The County shall also provide OCEA with any other information needed pursuant to Article XX, Section 3.
-OCEA agrees to pay all costs necessary to providing such lists.
+Once each quarter during the term of this Memorandum, the County shall provide IUOE with a complete and current listing of all employees in this Unit.
+Such listings shall include employee name, job classification, agency/department, timekeeping location, salary, and such other information that may be needed pursuant to Article XVI, Section 2.